hughbien/charted/README.md

 * add stats summary for AB tests
 * add deletion via CLI
 * add deletion every N days for fresh data
-* add syncing for local dashboard
 * add `--js` option
+* add plugin system to CLI and recordings
-* normalize referrers by dropping query strings
+* ignore same domain referrers
-* optimize with If-Not-Modified or img instead of script
+* optimize with If-Not-Modified (or use ?timestamp parameter)
 * ignore switch for developers
-* setting for mounting on other paths besides `/metrics`
 * deploy task in Rakefile for development

 License